Partnering with Familes to Help Kids

 How do I get started?

-- Children must live in Polk County or the surrounding counties
+- Child or young adult must live in Polk County or the surrounding counties

-- Children must be 17 years old or younger to enroll in Case Management for the first time.
+- Child or young adult must be 20 years old or younger to enroll in Case Management for the first time.

 - Children and young adults must qualify for one or more of the following Medicaid Waivers: